codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

 .. literalinclude:: forge/013.php

-.. note:: SQLite does not support the naming of foreign keys.
+.. note:: SQLite3 does not support the naming of foreign keys.
 CodeIgniter will refer to them by ``prefix_table_column_foreign``.

 Creating a Table
 ================